Sport in India: Golf

-Golf is a growing sport in India.
-It is especially popular among the wealthier classes, but has not yet caught on with others due to the expenses involved in playing.
+Golf is played among the wealthier classes.
 The most successful Indian golfers are Jeev Milkha Singh and Anirban Lahiri.
 Singh won three titles on the European Tour, four on the Japan Golf Tour, and six on the Asian Tour.
-His highest world ranking was 28 March 2009.
+His highest world ranking was on 28 March 2009.
 Singh has won the Asian Tour Order of Merit twice.
-Meanwhile, Lahiri has two European Tour wins and seven Asian Tour wins.
-He qualified for the 2015 Presidents Cup.
+Meanwhile, Lahiri has two European Tour wins and seven Asian Tour wins, qualifying for the 2015 Presidents Cup.

 Other Indians who have won the Asian Tour Order of Merit are Jyoti Randhawa in 2002 (the first Indian to do so), and Arjun Atwal, who went on in 2010 to become the first Indian-born player to become a member of the US-based PGA Tour and win the 2010 Wyndham Championship.

-In golf at the Asian Games, India's men's golf team won gold at the 1982 Asian Games, and silver at the 2006 Asian Games.
+In golf at the Asian Games, the India's men's golf team won gold at the 1982 Asian Games and silver at the 2006 Asian Games.
 Lakshman Singh won the individual gold at the 1982 Asian Games.

-There are numerous golf courses all over India, and a Professional Golf Tour of India.
+There are numerous golf courses around India as well as a Professional Golf Tour.
 The main tournament is the Hero Indian Open, co-sanctioned by the Asian Tour and European Tour.